Journalism, normative

 Why it’s so hard to fix the information ecosystem

-Some people may spread misinformation as a hobby or a political signaling device, but many people are doing it for personal gain.
+Some people may spread misinformation as a hobby or a political signalling device, but many people are doing it for personal gain.
 Antivaxxers have blogs and podcasts to promote.
 Propagandists serve their nation or movement.
 Corporate shills are collecting a salary, academic frauds get tenure, and so on.
 For all of these actors, spreading misinformation is a job rather than a hobby.
 It confers direct financial and/or reputational benefit.

 Debunking misinformation, on the other hand, benefits far more people than the debunker.
 If you go on Twitter and convince 1000 people that vaccines are OK, you might save a life, but you won’t get paid for it.
 If a greedy corporation lies about its carcinogenic products, and you go around posting evidence against their lies, and people stop using the products as a result, you still won’t be the main beneficiary.
 In economics jargon, much of the benefit of debunking misinformation is external — it accrues not to you, but to the innocent bystanders whom you save from being misled.

 As any economist knows, this is a big problem.
 Public goods—or anything with a positive externality attached to it—tend to be underprovided.
 Because there just aren’t that many incentives in place to combat misinformation, people will tend to do it just as a hobby.
-That will tilt the balance in favor of the misinformers, some of whom are doing it as a job.
+That will tilt the balance in favour of the misinformers, some of whom are doing it as a job.

 5 Crypto and journalism somehow